Norman B. Anderson

 Norman Bruce Anderson (October 16, 1955 – March 1, 2024) was an American scientist who was a tenured professor studying health disparities and mind/body health, and later an executive in government, non-profit, university sectors.
 Anderson was assistant vice president for research and academic affairs, and research professor of social work and nursing at Florida State University.
-He previously served as chief executive officer of the American Psychological Association (APA), the largest scientific and professional association for psychologists in the United States.
+He previously was chief executive officer of the American Psychological Association (APA), the largest scientific and professional association for psychologists in the US.
 Anderson became the APA's first African-American CEO when he was named to the post in 2003.
 He was the editor for the APA journal American Psychologist.
 Prior to joining APA, Anderson was an associate director of the National Institutes of Health (NIH) and held other roles in academia.

 Early life

 Anderson was born on October 16, 1955, in Greensboro, North Carolina, to Rev. Dr. Charles W. and Rev. Dr. Lois J. Anderson.
 After graduating from North Carolina Central University in Durham, N.C., Anderson earned master's and doctoral degrees in clinical psychology from the University of North Carolina at Greensboro.
 He received additional clinical and research training at the schools of medicine at Brown and Duke Universities, including postdoctoral fellowships in psychophysiology and aging at Duke.
 Anderson also received training in Mindfulness Facilitation from the UCLA Mindful Awareness Research Center at the Semel Institute for Neuroscience and Human Behavior, University of California at Los Angeles.
 In addition, Anderson was trained as a Certified Executive and Professional Coach through the College of Executive Coaching.